r3sult/odan.github.io/_posts/2019-01-19-install-xdebug-and-configure-phpstorm-for-vagrant.md

 ## Intro

 I'm already aware that people use dockers these days, but I was dissatisfied with the performance on Mac.
 Even under Windows, many hacks and additional tools (docker-sync) are needed to work with Docker, and yet I wasn't satisfied.
-For these reasons, I'm back at Vagrant and describe here how to debug PhpStorm PHP applications that run in a (good old) Vagrant box.
+For these reasons, I'm back at Vagrant and describe here how to debug with PhpStorm PHP applications that run in a (good old) Vagrant box.

 ## Install xdebug